-Friday, June 5 was National Doughnut Day in America and I totally missed it – so, the Doughnut from Shangri-La is not exactly on time.
-But I feel that in the spirit of National Doughnut Day I should be allowed to have this blog post come in a few days late…and also point out that this day was actually intended to honor those who served WWI soldiers doughnuts, was that a thing?
+Also of note: Friday, June 5 was National Doughnut Day (in America anyway) and I missed it – so, the Doughnut from Shangri-La is not exactly on time.
+But I feel that in the spirit of National Doughnut Day I should be allowed to have this blog post come in a few days late…and also point out that this day was actually intended to honor those who served WWI soldiers doughnuts, not the actual doughnuts themselves.
+That was a thing?
 Apparently so!

 - Pink Doughnut

 - Mounds Bar

 Place “sprinkles” on the doughnut and consume.
 Try not to bite directly into the Jolly Ranchers.